 On That Note

-We know how embarrassing having excessive oily skin can be but there are many ways for men to tackle it.
+We know how embarrassing having an excessive oily complexion can be but there are many ways for men to tackle it.
 You’re not alone, and there are many oily faced men tackling the dreaded shine and, with the right routine, succeeding.
-Pick up a few of the products we’ve suggested and try to stick to a daily skincare routine, and you’ll notice a massive change for the best.
+Simple changes to your lifestyle can make a considerable difference.
+Consider making these changes whilst encouraging yourself to exercise and drink more water.
+Pick up a few of the products we’ve suggested and try to stick to a daily routine.
+You’ll notice a massive change for the best.